hassankhan/Sonic/README.md

 [![Coverage Status](https://coveralls.io/repos/hassankhan/Zepto/badge.png)](https://coveralls.io/r/hassankhan/Zepto)

-Zepto is a stupidly simple, blazing fast, flat-file CMS based on [Pico](http://pico.dev7studios.com) and [Slim](http://slimframework.com/).
+Zepto is a stupidly simple, blazing fast, flat-file CMS based on [Pico](http://pico.dev7studios.com) and loosely based on [Slim](http://slimframework.com/).

 Zepto is a flat file CMS - this means there is no administration backend and database to deal with.
 You simply create ``.md`` files in the "content" folder and that becomes a page.
-For example, this file is called ``index.md`` and is shown as the main landing page.

 Its interface is _supposed_ to be simple and is in process of documentation.
 Thank you for choosing Zepto for your next project.